davenverse/shellfish/docs/files/file_manipulation.md

 ### `createTempDirectory`

 Creates a temporary directory that will eventually be deleted by the operating system.
-Takes as parameters a custom directory, a prefix (the name of the directory) and some permissions, or you can specify nothing and it will use some defaults.
-Returns the path to the created directory:
+It accepts a few optional parameters like a custom parent directory, a prefix, and some permissions.
+It returns the path to the newly created directory:

 @:select(api-style)